A few months before my second attempt at sobriety, I was in a 1:1 meeting at work with Doctor Vegan.

 - For advice on getting started meditating, check out How To Meditate: 6 Tips For Beginners, Meditation Tips for People Who Can’t Sit Still, Meditation tips for people who think they can’t meditate, and 5 Relaxation Exercises to Calm Wrecked Nerves.

 Taking a holistic approach to recovery means addressing all aspects of our lives in sobriety, which includes our mental health.
-Getting sober is an amazing thing, but it can also be emotionally difficult, especially for people with co-occuring conditions like anxiety, depression, and trauma.
+Getting sober is an amazing thing, but it can also be emotionally difficult, especially for people with co-occurring conditions like anxiety, depression, and trauma.
 Talking regularly with a therapist or counselor can be extremely helpful if you’re feeling challenged, regardless of whether or not it has to do with alcohol.

 If you don’t already work with a mental health professional, here are some resources to help you get started: